Detections

 Section titled “falcon_update_detections”Required scopes: Alerts: WRITE

-Update the status, assignment, visibility, or verdict of one or more detections.
+Update the status, assignment, visibility, comments, and tags of one or more detections.

 Example prompts: